Knicks blow big lead but give Thibodeau win over Wolves

 TIP-INS

 Timberwolves: Minnesota had won the last four meetings.
-The teams did not play in 2019-20, last meeting March 10, 2019, not long after Ryan Saunders replaced the fired Thibodeau.
+The teams did not play in 2019-20, last meeting March 10, 2019, not long after Saunders replaced Thibodeau.

 Knicks: Austin Rivers (illness) didn’t play.
 He has been out of the rotation since the Knicks traded for Derrick Rose. … Thibodeau said he wasn’t considering for now sending G Frank Ntilikina to the NBA G League to get some work.
 Ntilikina has played in just four games this season, missing time for injuries and health and safety protocols and not cracking the rotation when healthy.
 Thibodeau said he likes having the former lottery pick around the team, adding “even though he’s not playing, he’s adding a lot to our team right now.”